ertanturan/Unity-SemanticVersioning/README.md

 5. You're set.

 ## Notes
 1. Keep that in mind that only developers/engineers can change major, minor, patch or pre-release versions.
 The only automation is in build number.
-But, when you change a versioning sequence manually, versioning system responds to it downwards .
-How ?
-When you change superior sequence, minor sequence resets.
-For example, if you set patch version manually then pre-release and build numbers resets.
+But, when you change a versioning sequence manually, versioning system responds to it downwards starting from major number to build number.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.